Why a Cell Phone Isn't Enough: The Case for Purpose-Built Safety Devices in Property Management

 A personal emergency device built specifically for property management addresses every failure point above:

 It doesn't look like a theft target and can be activated silently without a visible reach.
 There's nothing to hang up or intercept.
 It requires no ongoing behavioral change and doesn't interfere with job performance.
 It works with a single button press — no unlock screen, no app, no sequential steps that degrade under stress.
-And when pressed, it connects directly to 911 while simultaneously alerting other onsite staff — so help is coming from two directions at once.
+And when pressed, it connects directly to 911 while simultaneously alerting other onsite staff.

 The Operational Case